lcampit/cardwatcher/README.md

 # Card Watcher

-Your own watcher for ordering cards of [Cardtrader](https://www.cardtrader.com)
+Your own watcher for ordering cards off [Cardtrader](https://www.cardtrader.com)

+This is the *server* component of the whole *CardWatcher* application.

 ## Getting Started